 After the baby is born, the mothers must not only take care of the children's food and drink but also guide them to gradually explore the outside world.
-Of course, it is not recommended when the baby is less than a month, took out after the frail, hair colds.
+Of course, it is not recommended when the baby is less than a month, taken out after the frail, hair cold.

 In a hundred days or so, you can buy more toys at home, or things that flash in and out for children to explore.
 Innate intelligence is shown before the age of three.
 During this time period, adults can use some methods to improve their mental development.

-So how to cultivate children's logical thinking ability and help brain development?
+So how to cultivate children's logical thinking abilities and help brain development?

-The Best Books For Baby Brain Development (Recommended 2021)
+The 10 Best Books For Baby Brain Development to Read in 2023

 1. Bedtime, Ted!

 Ted is a sweet but willful toddler.
 In Bedtime, Ted! his parent tells him it’s time for bed, but Ted’s not ready yet!
 First, he has to take a bath, have a snack, brush his teeth, and get all the wiggles out.

 In this book, each spread has a gatefold with big flaps perfect for little hands.
 When the gatefold is closed, Ted tells his parent that he can’t go to bed just yet because he has something to do first.
 When the gatefold opens, readers can see what that something really is.
 The second book in the series, Let’s Go, Ted! will release in Fall 2018.